erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 - Prover sends $w$ to the verifier.
 - Verifier checks if $C(x, w) = 0$

-Why can’t there be a trivial SNARK?
+Why can't there be a trivial SNARK?
 Well, there may be several reasons:

 - If $w$ is long, the proof size will be too large.
 - If $C(x, w)$ is taking lots of time, the verifier time will be too long.